An Iterative Receiver for OFDM With Sparsity-Based Parametric Channel Estimation: Introduction

 \section{Introduction}

-One of the major challenges in designing receivers for wireless systems is mitigation of multipath effects through channel estimation and equalization.
+Achieving high data-rate wireless communication with large spectral efficiency requires the use of higher-order modulation formats, e.g. up to $256$-QAM in 3GPP LTE \cite{3gpp-36211}.
+Clearly using a high modulation order presuppose a large signal-to-noise ratio (SNR), which will be supported by the envisioned transition to small-cell operation.
+The availability of channel estimation schemes that achieve high accuracy is crucial for receivers of systems with large modulation order operating in the high-SNR regime.

 To facilitate channel estimation, current systems embed pilot symbols into the transmitted signal.
-An example is orthogonal frequency-division multiplexing (OFDM) systems where a number of subcarriers are assigned to transmit pilot symbols.
+In orthogonal frequency-division multiplexing (OFDM) systems, a number of subcarriers are assigned to transmit pilot symbols.
 The number of pilots is chosen to optimize throughput as a trade-off between the amount of bandwidth and power allocated to pilot transmission and fidelity of the channel estimate.
-In this work we seek to improve upon this trade-off through a unified receiver design that incorporates two main ideas: \textit{a)} joint channel estimation and decoding and \textit{b)} off-the-grid sparse channel estimation.